 S / S: 10.00 – 17.00

 Rotlintstraße 48 – 60316 Frankfurt am Main

 New owners Jonas Hammerstein & Hannah Staudt are not only passionate about Frankfurt’s brews but they are friendly too and were happy to have me snapping photos.
 For those who don’t speak German, they also speak English which is a nice bonus.
 The owner’s father sources the beans directly from the farmers.

 The day I went they had quinoa chilli con carne on the menu but it was sold out.
 They also offer cakes, which given the location, is quite fitting as they took the space from a previous owner of a very famous patisserie who didn’t want to stay in business.
-Cafe 48 has a nice interior.
+Cafe 48 has a nice interior and some of the best coffee in Frankfurt.
 It’s definitely a cosy place to meet up with a friend & it’s a Kaptain Kenny approved attitude free zone.
 Only smiles will be given here!

 The Holy Cross Brewing Society:

 Fahrgasse 7 – 60311 Frankfurt / Main

 These guys also win points for BEING OPEN ON A SUNDAY.
 They regularly change their food menu around but if you’re starting to feel hungry, they will have a few options for you.
 (Anything from wraps, to a garden salad, a plate of fresh waffles or a slice of bread with toppings.)